Jackenmen/little-helpers/README.md

 [![Subscribe on Patreon](https://img.shields.io/badge/Support%20me%20on-Patreon-orange.svg?logo=patreon)](https://www.patreon.com/Jackenmen)
 [![License: Apache-2.0](https://img.shields.io/badge/License-Apache--2.0-blue.svg)](https://opensource.org/licenses/Apache-2.0)

-A few *little* scripts for things I do often so that I can type less.
+A few *little* scripts for things I do often so that I can type less or make fewer clicks.\
 I'm just a bit lazy...

 Only tested on Windows.\
-`git-` scripts are Bash scripts so they should work on Unix systems as well, but the Batch scripts will obviously only work on Windows.
+`git-` scripts are Bash scripts so they should work on Unix systems as well, but the AutoHotkey and Batch scripts will obviously only work on Windows.

 ## Usage/Installation